It's important to plan how you will finance your studies well in advance of starting your course.

 - don’t already have a master’s degree or higher qualification

 It won't depend on personal or family income.
 Applications can be submitted from summer 2016 onwards.
-Find out more here.
+Find out more about PG Loans for Masters (England).

 Career Development Loans